Arash-Barabadi/ROS2/05_ROS2_Topics_Communication/Overview.md

 from example_interfaces.msg import String
 ```
 ### and in package.xml we will type in the package name:
+#### every time your package depends on another package, write that like the below line.
 ```xml
 <depend>example_interfaces</depend>
 ```
-#### every time your package depends on another package, write that like the above line.